Topic (Sticky) Resto 90 PvE healing guide (v5.4)

 Harmony increases direct healing, and casting direct healing spells grants an additional bonus to periodic healing for 20 seconds.
 Each point of mastery on gear increases each bonus by an additional amount.
 Healing Touch, Nourish, Swiftmend, and the initial heal from Regrowth are considered direct healing spells for the purposes of this Mastery.
 Note that the duration lasts long enough that using Swiftmend every time it comes off cooldown is enough to keep our mastery up all the time.

-Symbiosis is a new spell you get at level 87.
-When you cast it on another player, you gain one of their spells, and they gain one of yours.
+When you cast symbiosis on another player, you gain one of their spells, and they gain one of yours.
 This duplicates the spell, so that both players keep their existing tools.
 The person you cast it on will need to drag the new symbiosis spell button to their spell bar.
 So, when running PUGs with players you don’t know, assume that the other player won’t use it and just cast it on whoever gives you the best benefit (I’ll usually cast on mages when I’m running PUGs).

 Addons for managing symbiosis: Get an addon such as “symbioteller” or "symbiosis" to help you manage symbiosis.
 The symbioteller addon adds text to the symbiosis tooltip to tell you mouse-over someone that says what you will get & what you give to them.